mpv-player/mpv/DOCS/man/input.rst

     somewhat weird form (apparently "hex BCD"), indicating the release version of the libass library linked to mpv.

+``libplacebo-version``
+    The contents of the ``PL_VERSION`` macro.
+This is a string which identifies the build in some way, either through a release version number, or a git hash.

 ``subrandr-version``
     The value of ``sbr_library_version()`` as a string in the format ``<major>.<minor>.<patch>``, indicating the release version of the subrandr